 reactions occur because of errors made in matching the recipient's blood to the

+reaction.
 These reactions may be mild or severe.
 Most mild

 reactions are not life-threatening when treated quickly.
 Even mild reactions,

 though, can be frightening.
-Severe transfusion reactions can be

 Mild allergic reactions may involve itching, hives,